A GT for GT

 In the meantime he has fitted the passenger seat:

-Seat covers originally had the dreaded 'hog'rings, which are preferable with covers that have a lighter 'skirt' material as otherwise the original spring-clips are visible with the seats installed.
+Seat covers originally had the dreaded 'hog' rings, which are preferable with covers that have a lighter 'skirt' material as otherwise the original spring-clips are visible with the seats installed.
 But being black (the 'skirts' ...)
 Geoff opted to refit his original covers with the earlier arrangement.

 Hopefully the last week in Jan will see a window of suitable weather for me to go over for the first time this year to finish off the gear lever.
 The passenger drop-glass mechanism needs to be removed and everything checked as despite correcting the rear channel it's still stiff and the handle broke - I had a useable spare but don't want to break that as well!

 Early Feb: Weather and other events again holding us up for the rest of Jan.
 First job was to get the OD manual switch fitted to the gear lever along with the gaiters and trim ring, Geoff having fitted the centre cubby/arm-rest in the meantime.
 New cap not a success.
-There is supposed to be a rib round the top of the knob and a recess round the inside of the cap so it just clips on, but but one or other, or both is just not man enough to hold the cap down.
+There is supposed to be a rib round the top of the knob and a recess round the inside of the cap so it just clips on, but one or other, or both is just not man enough to hold the cap down.
 This is a new cap as the markings were damaged on the old one and that was held down with tape, but this is no better.
 It would be OK if the wires came up the middle of the lever straight to the switch, but they take a dog-leg forwards inside the knob then up to the switch and those bends are trying to straighten themselves out which tilts the switch up.
 Pondering, may use heat or adhesive to hold them at the right angles, but that would make it tricky getting the wires through the gaiter and knob unless fitted from the top.

 Time for a start so fluids checked - needed some in the thermostat cover filler plug and the expansion tank was empty.
 Engine didn't take much so it wasn't as if it had all drained out.
 I wondered if the thermostat being closed would trap air in the engine if it didn't have a bleed hole.
 Looking at the clutch the plastic reservoir was so close to the bulkhead whoever fitted it had cut a section of the cap away, and it has to be lifted up and pressed back down to add fluid!
 I know V8 plastic masters have that problem and the reservoir has to be turned round on the cylinder, with a bit of additional work, but I've never heard that with the 4-cylinder.
 Checking the parts afterwards it is the V8 master!
 Odd, as it is twice the price of the 4-cylinder plastic reservoir, and with the smaller bore I'd have expected to notice it as a low biting point but it felt absolutely normal.
 4-cylinder metal are available again but at three times the price of plastic, V8 metal still not available.